LGBTQ rights in Cyprus: Public opinion

 Most Cyprus citizens are members of the Greek Orthodox Church of Cyprus which opposes LGBT rights.
-In 2000, a Major Holy Synod had to be convened to investigate rumours that Bishop Athansassios of Limassol had engaged in a homosexual relationship while a novice monk.
+In 2000, a Major Holy Synod had to be convened to investigate rumours that Bishop Athansassios of Limassol had engaged in a homosexual relationship with a novice monk.
 The charges were eventually dropped.

 A 2006 survey showed that 75% of Cypriots disapproved of homosexuality, and many thought that it can be "cured".
 A 2006 E.U. poll revealed that only 14% of Cypriots were in favour of same-sex marriage, with 10% also in favour of adoption.

 However, the situation has seen a rapid turnaround in just a few years, with a 2014 survey finding that 53.3% of Cypriot citizens thought civil unions should be made legal.

 The 2015 Eurobarometer found that 37% of Cypriots thought that same-sex marriage should be allowed throughout Europe, 56% were against.

+The 2023 Eurobarometer found that 50% of Cypriots thought same-sex marriage should be allowed throughout Europe while 44% disagreed, and 46% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".
+This was the first time a majority of Cypriots supported same-sex marriage in a Eurobarometer, showing a steady increase in support for LGBT rights.

 Human rights reports

 2017 United States Department of State report

 In 2017, the United States Department of State reported the following, concerning the status of LGBT rights in Cyprus: